Hungary’s most famous building – The House of Parliament

 The size of the Parliament can be demonstrated by some astonishing figures:

-- The Parliament’s side parallel to the Danube is 268 metres long and the building is 123 metres at its widest point.
-The tower of the dome is 96 metres high.
+• The Parliament’s side parallel to the Danube is 268 meters long and the building is 123 meters at its widest point.
+The tower of the dome is 96 meters high.

-- The total lenght of the red carpet is almost 3 kilometres.
+• The total lenght of the red carpet is almost 3 kilometers.

 Symbols in design